Conrad Leyser: Early life and education

 Leyser was born in 1963 as the eldest child of Henrietta and Karl Leyser, both medieval historians at the University of Oxford.
 At the time of Leyser's birth, his father held a tutorial fellowship at Magdalen College.
 He has three siblings: Ottoline, Crispin and Matilda.
 He is of German Jewish descent from his father.

 Leyser was educated at Magdalen College School in Oxford.
-He commenced his undergraduate studies at Merton College, Oxford in 1982, graduating with a first-class degree in history in 1985.
+He commenced his undergraduate studies at Merton College, Oxford in 1982, graduating with a first-class degree in modern history in 1985.
 In the midst of his studies, in 1984, Leyser's father was elected to the Chichele Chair in Medieval History at All Souls College and his mother published her first monograph, Hermits and the New Monasticism.
 Leyser continued on to a DPhil supervised by Henry Mayr-Harting and completed in 1991, which focused on Gregory the Great and early Christian monasticism.

 Leyser was first interested in the High Middle Ages during his undergraduate degree, a "bizarrely natural" choice given his parents' interests, but in his third year he was "converted" to late antiquity after taking a special subject paper on Augustine of Hippo.
 Such a study helped Leyser understand that "everything that is there in the eleventh and twelfth centuries came from somewhere.
 The cult of the saints, monasticism, clerical hierarchy — all of these are formed in that late Roman period", and he sought to focus on the origins of these Christian practices for his doctorate.